johnmuir2001/johnmuir2001/README.md

   </a>

 <h1>Hi, I'm John.</h1>
-<h3>I'm a Full-Stack Developer based in the UK.
-I prefer Front-end, especially animation.
+<h3>I'm a Full-Stack Developer and Animator based in the UK.
+I enjoy Front-end development, design and 3D animation.
 I've also started to dive into game development.
 Thanks for visiting!</h3>
 </div>